 Why does cost justification mean you are loosing the battle

-When I first started in IT I was in charge of personal computers for an organization.
+When I first started in IT I was in charge of personal computers for Columbus GA Auto Accident Law firm.
 Every three years we had a bake-off between major PC vendors where they would parade their latest prize pig in front of us.
 In the end the winner was determined by who was willing to go the lowest on price.
 There was no loyalty there was only price.
 There was no value add.
 Then a strange thing happened.
 My customer became interested in PC features which were reflected in aesthetic preference.
 They didn’t care about the hardware specifications.

 They wanted something that looked nice and was a status symbol.
 They didn’t care about price.
 Suddenly management no longer cared about price they wanted the Macbook.
 I did a justification related to the cost of IT repairs on Mac’s in a last-ditch effort to head off the Apple invasion.
 I didn’t win.

 Quite simply put there is always going to be another prize pig that will beat you on price by either reducing features or buying at an economy of scale that you cannot.
 So when IT is 100% based on cost justification you are always going to lose.
 Please don’t assume that I am saying cost does not matter it does.. but it cannot be the only factor in a choice because the farm is world-wide now.
-When your business is left with a justification of cost between private and public cloud you might loose.
+When your business is left with a justification of cost between private and public cloud you might loose that’s why you need to upgrade and try to view prospect.io vs leadfuze.
+The best way to boost your company is through funding, there are companies that can help you with that, for more info visit capstone business funding.

 Perception is reality